bihealth/bih-cluster/bih-cluster/docs/how-to/software/scientific-software.md

 ## Launching Gromacs

 Something along the lines of the following job script should be appropriate.
-See **TODO** How to Build Run OpenMPI Programs for more information and make sure to register for the MPI queues before using them (cf. **TODO** User Self-Organisation: MPI Queues).
+See [How-To: Build and Run OpenMPI Programs](openmpi) for more information.

 ```bash
 #!/bin/bash